deepsquare-io/grid/docs/docs/05-deploy-deepsquare/02-getting-started/part-1.md

 ---
-title: 'Part 1: Containerize an application'
+title: 'Part 1: Containerizing an application'
 ---

-# Containerize an application
+# Containerizing an application

 The container act as a runtime environment for the application.